-All participants must select ONE of the available 6 themes:
+Any participant must select among 1 of the available 6 workshop themes:

 - Autodesk Dynamo: World-leading experts of Autodesk will introduce the latest developments of its standalone programming environment that lets engineers and designers create visual logic to explore parametric conceptual designs and automate tasks.